open-company/open-company-storage/README.md

 RethinkDB is easy to install with official and community supported packages for most operating systems.

+##### RethinkDB for Mac OS X via Brew

 Assuming you are running Mac OS X and are a [Homebrew](http://mxcl.github.com/homebrew/) user, use brew to install RethinkDB:

 ```console
 brew update && brew install rethinkdb
 ```

-Follow the instructions provided by brew to run RethinkDB at statup:
+Follow the instructions provided by brew to run RethinkDB every time at login:

 ```console
 ln -sfv /usr/local/opt/rethinkdb/*.plist ~/Library/LaunchAgents